 Legs & Co

-If you are a newbie to riding, choosing a sensible boot with a heel and grip are essential for those early lessons.
+If you are a newbie to riding, choosing a sensible boot with a heel and grip are essential for those early riding lessons.
 Riding in your favourite pair of trainers is an absolute no, given their sole design and the potential for your foot to slip through the stirrup.
-Choose a slim hiking boot with a small heel and grip to the sole.
+Choose a slim hiking boot with a small heel and grip to the sole for your beginners riding kit.
 Make sure that the boot is not too bulky that it will get lodged in the stirrup.
 Our team either started riding with a pair of short jodhpur boots with a pair of leather or suede chaps or a pair of long rubber riding boots.
 These days, we all ride in tall leather riding boots, but safety is still paramount for our team.

 And for those of us with non-horsey other halves, The Dummies Guide To Dating An Equestrian might come in handy!